-What’s included in the 4 week TEFL class?
+What’s included in the 4 week TEFL Toulouse course?

-You’ll have at least 6 hours of teaching real students, putting into practice everything you learn on the course.
-These lessons will be observed by a trainer and include a feedback session afterwards, where you’ll reflect together on how the lesson went.
-The first teaching English lesson in week 1 will be largely planned for you.
+You’ll teach 6 one-hour lessons, teaching English to real French students.
+This breaks down into one or two lessons a week.
+These lessons will be observed by a trainer and include a supportive feedback session afterwards, where you’ll reflect together on how the lesson went.
+What would you do again?
+What should you change?
+The first lessons you teach will be largely planned for you.
+6 hours observed teaching practice is the requirement by the British council: British Council guidelines for TEFL courses

 - Parts of speech